Collaborative Doctoral Program of the FHV

-In this programme FHV - Vorarlberg University of Applied Sciences - offers support in PhD-Programmes of partner universities, including the University of Innsbruck and the University of Agder in Norway.
+The FHV - Vorarlberg University of Applied Sciences - offers a doctoral program together with cooperating partner universities, including the University of Innsbruck and the University of Agder in Norway.

-With the FHV Cooperative PhD-Programme, you benefit from cross-university and international cooperation between research and academic teams.
+With the FHV's Cooperative Doctoral Program, you will benefit from cross-university and international collaboration between research and academic teams.

-In general, a PhD-Programme qualifies students to work as scientists in scientific and research-related fields of work at universities and research institutions or in corresponding areas of responsibility in organizations and companies.
+Generally, the doctoral program qualifies for the profession as a scientist in scientific and research-related fields of work at universities and at research institutions or in corresponding areas of responsibility in organizations and companies.

 Co-supervision and infrastructure